 He served on the editorial board of the journal Current HIV Research and was an active member of the American Society for Microbiology, the Infectious Disease Society of America, the Society for General Microbiology, the International AIDS Society, the American Federation for Clinical Research and the Southern Africa Treat Research Network.

 In 2000, the Doris Duke Charitable Trust awarded him its Distinguished Clinical Scientist Award, a five-year grant underwriting his efforts to foster affordable treatments for HIV-infected women in southern Africa.

 Katzenstein was preceded in death by his wife, Sharon Mayes, who died in 2007.
 He is survived by his siblings, Rob Katzenstein of Grass Valley, California; Ruth Souza of Los Angeles, California; and Amy Harrington of Santa Cruz, California.
-He is also survived by his step-daughter, Melissa Sanders-Self of Santa Cruz; her sons, Dylan and Luke; and Dylan’s daughter, Jolene Mae.
+He is also survived by his step-daughter, Melissa Sanders-Self of Santa Cruz and her sons, Dylan and Luke.

 About Stanford Medicine